DanB91/dcpu/README.md

 * **dcpu-fmt**: This tool formats DCPU source files according to some predefined styling rules.

+Shell scripts:

+* **dcpu-run**: This shell script ties `dcpu-test` and `dcpu-prof` together to run unit tests on a given input source file.
+It generates profiling data and then displays a focused overview of this data.

 Refer to the README of each individual tool for more info.